Theology at work

-The objective of this exercise in theological reflection is that the team member is helped to begin to integrate his or her theological understanding (both formal academic and more personally intuitive) within the context of work.
+The objective of this exercise in theological reflection is that the team member is helped to begin to integrate his or her theological understanding (both formal academic and more personally intuitive) into his or her spiritual life within the context of work.

 Where is God’s activity to be found in the situation the team member is exploring?
 Is the team member’s understanding of God limited so that he or she looks for his activity only in (say) a church framework or in personal, charismatic experience?
 What characteristics of God dominate in his or her thinking?
 Can the team member relate events and encounters with people (e.g. colleagues) to a theology of creation, providence or redemption?
 Does he or she show theological imagination in developing an understanding of God’s activity that is both true to Christian belief and relevant to the work context?